CryptoRodeo/Barkr/README.md

 ## Back-end
 - [x] Use UUID instead of int
 - [ ] From data is created and posted on the index page
+- [ ] use ROM instead of hanami-model